centrifuge/documentation/docs/use/manage-a-pool/index.md

 - Click 'set max' for the repay amount
 - Click on `Repay` (the button will become active, once you input an amount >0)
 - Confirm the transaction with Metamask/ Ledger

+## On-ramps and Off-ramps

+The easiest and cheapest way to off/on-ramp (USD > USDC > DAI) is
+1) Create a Circle or Coinbase account which allows you to exchange USD <> USDC free of charge
+2) Go to https://1inch.exchange/ and http://paraswap.io/ and  https://cowswap.exchange/#/swap to exchange USDC <> DAI

+Both are integrating the Maker PSM (https://cryptobriefing.com/1inch-exchange-drops-costs-swapping-dai-usdc-stablecoins/) and looking for the cheapest source of liquidity.